National Provincial Championship (2006–present): Teams

-With the creation of two distinct competitions in 2006, thirteen teams, together with the newly established Tasman Rugby Union, remained in the newly restructured competition.
+With the creation of two distinct provincial competitions in 2006, thirteen teams, together with the newly established Tasman Rugby Union, remained in the newly restructured competition.
 The remainder formed an amateur competition called the Heartland Championship.
 The teams who were chosen to stay were reorganised to play professionally.
 In order for the area to field a squad for the 2006 season, Tasman was established in December 2005.
 This became the newest provincial union in New Zealand, having been created through the amalgamation of Nelson Bays and Marlborough Rugby Union.